w3f/Grants-Program/applications/dot_marketplace.md

 * **PTE:**  4
 * **Costs:** 7,440 USD    // rest is funded by Yoda

 In continuation to the previous work, we will be working on a rating system for both Customer and Service Provider.
-This rating will eventually be the motivating factor for performance in the network to be incentivized for quality work. :
+This rating will eventually be the motivating factor for performance in the network.
+It would also help in designing incentives in future.

 | Number        | Deliverable   | Specification  |